Otters in Shetland

 Otters are widely known for their many endearing and fascinating attributes but just as much so is their shy and sensitive nature.
 Knowing this and how to watch them without revealing our presence to them is essential.
 Putting their well being before our desires is imperative at all times to ensure they are not disturbed.

-Otters are protected by law and although their numbers are slowly increasing in the UK they are still listed as ‘Vulnerable’ in the Red Data list.
+Otters are protected by law in the UK.
 We operate under a schedule 2 License authorized by Scottish Natural Heritage.

 What we can do for you: